 Enquire to book

-As we approached May 2018, we are focused on our GDPR compliance efforts.
-During our implementation period for the Regulation, we evaluated the new requirements and restrictions imposed by the GDPR and took any action necessary and/or appropriate to ensure that we handle personal data in compliance with applicable law by the 2018 deadline.
+In preparation for 25 May, we focused on our GDPR compliance efforts.
+During the implementation period for the Regulation we evaluated the new requirements and restrictions imposed by the GDPR and took any action necessary and/or appropriate to ensure that we handle personal data in compliance with applicable law by the 2018 deadline.

 Our clients received updated terms of business based on changes that we implemented and rolled out, early in 2018.

 We utilise many industry standard information systems and secure third-party cloud based solutions, all with restricted access to client data by our employees and agents.
 Our emails and website are also encrypted for extra safety for situations where an exchange of personal data may take place.
 As a company, we only hold personal details on our clients that is necessary for the lawful processing activities associated with the delivery of our products and services.

 For more information on GDPR or our data collection policy, please email: [email protected]

 Frequently Asked Questions

 In May 2018, the General Data Protection Regulation (GDPR), introduced by the European Union, will come into effect.